oklas/react-app-alias/README.md

 }
 ```

-The approach `with ts/js config` includes these steps:
+Using `with ts/js config` includes these steps:

 * configure `create-app-rewired` if not yet (short brief below)
 * modify **config-overrides.js** to add `react-app-rewire-alias`